Hello!

 I'm Caylin.

 I am a social worker and freelance graphic artist.
-I specialize in print & digital media surrounding community wellness, advocacy, and information accessibility.
+I specialize in print and digital media surrounding community wellness, advocacy, and social justice.
+I identify as Chicana/Latina and use the pronouns she/her/ella.

 M.S.W, Boston University (2020-2023)